Frequently Asked Questions

 What is Kissing Tree?

-Kissing Tree is a distinctly Texan 55+ community, perfectly placed on the banks of the Texas Hill Country.
-Kissing Tree was designed to change the way baby boomers envision retirement, with a unique collection of indoor and outdoor amenities, including The Mix—the community’s social focal point; an 18-hole golf course and 18-hole putting course; and hundreds of acres of parks, trails and green space.
+Kissing Tree is a distinctly Texan 55+ community, carved into the foothills of the Texas Hill Country.
+Kissing Tree was designed to change the way baby boomers envision retirement, with a unique collection of amenities and homes that create an opportunity for legendary living everyday.
+Here neighbors say every day feels like a Saturday and every night feels like a Friday.
+The Mix is the 20-acre amenity campus where it all comes together including the social building, Independence Hall, the biergarten with live music, two-story fitness center, indoor lap loop, resort-style pool, cabanas, picklball courts, bocce ball courts, an 18-hole golf course and 9-hole putting course; and hundreds of acres of green space including parks and trails.
 Discover more about our one-of-a-kind amenities.

 How many homes will be in the community?

-Kissing Tree is a master planned community with an estimated 3,200 homes at the completion of the project.
-We currently offer 10 floor plans and five architecturally distinct exteriors which work together to create an eclectic and diverse community streetscape.
+Kissing Tree is a master planned community with an estimated 3,000 homes at the completion of the project.
+We currently offer three unique home styles including our traditional homes, the cottage collection and paired villas.
+All together there are 19 floor plans to choose from and a variety of architecturally distinct exteriors, which work together to create an eclectic and diverse community streetscape.
 The community will have several different neighborhoods with each section including approximately 150 homes.
 We anticipate the community will develop over approximately 12 to 15 years before completion.

 Does everyone who lives there have to be 55?
 Are non-adults (18 and younger) allowed to live at Kissing Tree?